kanderson0521/emotion-classifier/README.md

 I deployed the Flask app using a docker image hosted on Heroku, try it out! https://emotion-detection-classifier.herokuapp.com

-<h5>Heroku link no longer works, Heroku removed free app hosting. </h5>
+<h5>Heroku link may eventually stop working, Heroku is removing free app hosting. </h5>